c3lang/c3-web/src/content/docs/FAQ/allfeatures.md

 8. `@local` means only visible to the current module section.
 9. Imports are recursive.
 For example, `import my_lib` will implicitly also import `my_lib::net`.
 10. Multiple imports may be specified with the same `import`, e.g. `import std::net, std::io;`.
-11. Generic modules have a set of parameters after the module name `module arr{ Type, LEN };`
+11. Generic modules have a set of parameters after the module name `module arr {Type, LEN};`
 12. Generic modules are not type checked until any of its types, functions or globals are instantiated.

 ## Contracts